List of experimental errors and frauds in physics

-Experimental science demands repeatability of results but many experiments are not due to fraud or error.
-The list of papers whose results were later retracted or discredited, thus leading to invalid science is growing.
+Experimental science demands repeatability of results, but many experiments are not repeatable due to fraud or error.
+The list of papers whose results were later retracted or discredited, thus leading to invalid science, is growing.
 Some errors are introduced when the experimenter's desire for a certain result unconsciously influences selection of data (a problem which is possible to avoid in some cases with double-blind protocols).
 There have also been cases of deliberate scientific misconduct.